sensordeck/atlas-docs/docs/index.md

 ### Deterministic Sensor Infrastructure for Robotics

-Atlas provides a unified hardware and software platform that standardizes sensor timing, telemetry, and integration across robotics compute platforms.
+Atlas establishes a deterministic sensor infrastructure between perception sensors and the robotics compute platform.

 ---